ostoreyyoung/CMT316_CW1_Q2/README.md

 4. Using pip or manual installation, download the files listed in 'Dependencies' at the bottom of this page
 5. Run the python script `solver.py` from the command prompt `python solver.py`
 6. (optionally) adjust any of the settings listed below
-7. Sit back and wait for the program to perform all of the steps and produce a final report to the command prompt
+7. Sit back and wait for the program to perform all of the steps and produce a final report to the command prompt and a confusion matrix.

 # Settings
 There are 4 variables that can be modified by the user through the use of the following command line arguments.